 And it was done by planning and organizing campaign forces early.

-(1) An advisory group with representatives from each geographical area, was first established.
+(1) An advisory group with representatives from each geographical area was first established.
 Its task was to help work out campaign procedures and to enlist active workers in the campaign.

-(2) A series of 10 meetings 9 months before the election afforded an accumulation of names from lists of various organizations, names of those interested and who would take active part regardless of party.
+- (2) A series of 10 meetings 9 months before the election afforded an accumulation of names from lists of various organizations, names of those interested and who would take active part regardless of party.
 The entire list was submitted to the county organizations.
-They checked those who were Republicans, those who were active.
-(3) Next a letter campaign was started to determine where the workers were.
-The first letters were along the line that "Congressman Bob Dole has aked me to"----.
-The second series just used Bob Dole, and the third letter put them on a first name basis, feeling this was the next best thing to a personal contact.
-(4) A Finance Committee and a Special Projects Committee started such projects as Dollars for Dole; clipping committees for local newspaper items, such as golden wedding anniversaries; achievements of children, and about anything else appropriate for a letter of congratulations or acknowledgement.
-Other projects were: rummage sales, chili suppers, local sponsorship of radio tapes and classified ads, coffee cup projects, small neighborhood groups, traveling "gossip squad".
+They checked those who were Republicans, those who were active. - (3) Next a letter campaign was started to determine where the workers were.
+The first letters were along the line that "Congressman Bob Dole has asked me to"---.
+The second series just used Bob Dole, and the third letter put them on a first name basis, feeling this was the next best thing to a personal contact. - (4) A finance committee and a special projects committee started such projects as Dollars for Dole; clipping committees for local newspaper items, such as Golden Wedding Anniversaries, achievements of children, and about anything else appropriate for a letter of congratulations or acknowledgement.
+Other projects were: rummage sales, chili suppers, local sponsorship of radio tapes and classified ads, coffee cup projects, small neighborhood groups, traveling "gossip squad."
 These projects result in extensive involvement at an early date, so you know where the workers are.
 We also learned where to strengthen our foundation and where more work need be directed from a central headquarters.
-(5) The next step was to contrast candidates.
-My opponent was a three-term Democrat, a farmer, 63 years old, and a fine handshaker.
-He was a liberal "rubber-stamp" Democrat.
-I was identified as a Conservative Republican and our voting records in Congress made the contrast effective.
-(6) To stimulate activity in some of those weaker areas, collegiate Young Republican clubs were contacted.
-This dochment is for the former of the Belo Ambres.
-Mover is related by the pole-cards, http://dolearchives.ku.edu distribute literature, make house-to-house campaigns, and participate in caravans.
-They also conducted public opinion surveys in areas known to be weighted Democrat or Republican, in "swing" areas, and also in both rural and urban areas.
-These surveys revealed the issues which could most effectively be stressed in our advertising campaign, me and believe/it's amazing how many old-timers go to work when their children come home and start campaigning.